Murtaza-Yaqubi/Yaqubi-MADA-project/code/README.md

-# code
+# Code Directory

-Overview

-This folder contains all of your project code, organized into multiple subfolders.
-The scripts load data (raw or processed), perform analysis, and save results (e.g., processed data, figures, computed values) in the appropriate locations.

-Folder Structure:

-1- analysis-code: Contains the R script that performs the statistical analysis for the project.
-2- eda-code: Contains the R script for exploratory data analysis (EDA).
+This directory contains all source code for the data analysis project, organized by analysis stage to promote clarity and reproducibility.

+## Subfolders

+- **processing-code/**
+  Contains scripts that import, inspect, and clean the raw dataset.
+Outputs a cleaned `.rds` file ready for analysis.

+- **eda-code/**
-3- processing-data: Contains the scripts used for data processing, including importing and cleaning the data.
+  Contains scripts for exploratory data analysis (EDA), including summary statistics and data visualizations.
+Outputs include tables and figures saved to the `results/` folder.

+- **analysis-code/**
+  Contains scripts for inferential statistical analysis, predictive modeling, and model tuning.
+Outputs include regression results, evaluation metrics, and model visualizations.

+- **full_code/**
+  This folder contains a flattened Quarto document (`full_code.qmd`) that combines all analysis steps into one script.
+Useful for comprehensive rendering and reproducibility.